Sexual Violence Policy and Information

 - Confidential counseling services by a trained counselor on or off-Campus;

-- Receive confidential support and information regarding the choices that are
+- Receive confidential support and information regarding the available choices.

 - Confidential medical treatment.

 - Academic support from faculty and administrators.